Manojchy514/Deltaware-Internship/README.md

 # Deltaware-Internship

-# Cross-Site Scripting (XSS) Detection Lab

-Create custom XSS payloads for stored, reflected, and DOM-based XSS.
+# custom XSS payloads for stored, reflected, and DOM-based XSS.